EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 ## The Solution:

-- This solution returns the correct final positions of Rovers 1 and 2 (and more) in an array with their final positions, the plateau co-ordinates and their names so they can be easily identified
+- This solution returns the correct final position a Rover

+- The solution also creates an array of the different rovers on Mars with their final positions, that Rover's upper-right coordinate of the plateau it's on and their names so they can be easily identified.
+This information is logged to the console

 - This solution checks instructions and initial co-ordinates sent from Ground Control are valid before embarking on a Rover journey